 very, very long time.
 Whenever He talks about time we cringe, because He

-doesn’t think about it like we do.
+doesn’t think about time like we do.
 He has been gone for 2,000 years and some

-think He will never return, and when He finally does and we complain that he
+think He will never return, and when He finally does and we complain what

 says, “But do not let this one fact escape your notice, beloved, that with